airalab/robonomics-smarthome/raspberry_setup.md

 Host is up.
 Nmap done: 256 IP addresses (4 hosts up) scanned in 2.07 seconds
 ```
-There raspberry's address is `192.168.43.56`.
+In this example we can see that the Raspberry Pi's address is `192.168.43.56`.
 Now you can connect to it over ssh:
 ```bash
 ssh ubuntu@192.168.43.56
 ```